-This third iteration adds a 16-megapixel (MP) front camera for selfie shots and LED flash for low-light shots and upgrades the main camera from the previous version's 8MP to 16MP.
+This third iteration adds a 16-megapixel (MP) front camera for selfie shots, LED flash for low-light shots and upgrades the main camera from the previous version's 8MP to 16MP.

 However, it does not have a waterproof case like its predecessor.
 Instead, the myFirst Camera 3 comes with a shockproof case for added protection.

-Some functions, such as the macro mode and the video recording function, require users to press and hold a button.
-In fact, I still made mistakes after using the camera for an hour.
+This is especially as some functions, such as the macro mode and the video recording function, require users to press and hold a button.
+In fact, I still made mistakes even after using the camera for an hour.